Hilary Ballon (In Memoriam)

 University Professor, Professor of Urban Studies and Architecture

-Ballon's scholarship concerns cities and the intersection of architecture, politics, and social life, with a recent focus on New York City.
+Ballon's scholarship focused on cities and the intersection of architecture, politics, and social life, with a recent focus on New York City.
 In 2012 she received the American Academy of Arts and Letters Award in Architecture for her publications and curatorial work.
 She curated The Greatest Grid: The Master Plan of Manhattan (Museum of the City of New York, 2011-12) and edited the related book (Columbia University Press, 2011).
 She also curated Robert Moses and the Modern City (2007), which evaluated his physical transformation of New York in the mid-20th century.
 The Moses exhibition was organized in three concurrent parts: Remaking the Metropolis at the Museum of the City of New York; The Road to Recreation at the Queens Museum of Art; and Slum Clearance and the Superblock Solution at the Miriam and Ira D. Wallach Art Gallery of Columbia University.
 Ballon was a principal author and co-editor of the accompanying book, Robert Moses and the Modern City: The Transformation of New York (with Kenneth T. Jackson, W.W.
 Norton, 2007).

 Ballon's previous books include New York's Pennsylvania Stations (W.W.
 Norton, 2002); Louis Le Vau: Mazarin's College, Colbert's Revenge (Princeton University Press, 1999), which won the Prix d'Académie from the Académie Francaise; and The Paris of Henri IV: Architecture and Urbanism (Architectural History Foundation/MIT Press, 1991), which won the Alice Davis Hitchcock Prize for the Most Distinguished Work in Architectural History and is widely cited as a model for its consideration of urban planning in relation to social, political, and economic forces.
 She has curated Gateway to Metropolis: New York's Pennsylvania Stations at the Wallach Art Gallery and Frank Lloyd Wright: The Vertical Dimension at the Skyscraper Museum.

-Ballon has been active in the area of electronic publishing, where she developed a multimedia platform to capture the potential of digital technology and dynamic images for scholarly publication.
+Ballon had been active in the area of electronic publishing, where she developed a multimedia platform to capture the potential of digital technology and dynamic images for scholarly publication.
 As Editor of the Journal of the Society of Architectural Historians (JSAH), she secured funding from the Andrew W. Mellon Foundation to develop a prototype with multimedia features, including zoomable illustrations, video, GIS, and 3D models; establish a business plan to assure a sustainable transition for the publisher, a not-for-profit scholarly society; and find a development partner.
 The first edition of JSAH Online appeared in March 2010, published by University of California Press.
 Ballon is the Founding Editor of JSAH Online.
 With JSAH as the pilot, the ultimate goal of the Mellon-funded project was to create a multimedia platform that would broadly serve scholarly journals.
 That goal was realized in 2011, when JSTOR adopted the JSAH/ University of California Press platform for its Current Scholarship Program.
 In contrast to the static, black-and-white format (PDF) of earlier digital journals, with norms rooted in print publication, the JSAH-pioneered, multimedia platform that JSTOR has adopted marks a new stage in digital publication.

 This work in electronic publication began in July 2006, when Ballon and Mariët Westermann completed a study of scholarly publishing in art and architectural history funded by the Andrew W. Mellon Foundation.
 In order to exemplify their argument for electronic publication, the authors published Art History and Its Publications in the Electronic Age electronically (Rice University Press and the Council on Library and Information Resources, 2006).